 Council notified the Proposed Selwyn District Plan on 5 October 2020.
 This means that before undertaking any changes to listed heritage items it is important you check both the Proposed District Plan and the Operative District Plan to see what can be done to a listed heritage item without needing a resource consent.

 To list a building, structure or item not already identified in the Proposed District Plan, contact the Council and speak to the duty planner.

-For assistance with funding for repair work on heritage buildings, please see Selwyn Heritage Fund
+For assistance with funding for repair work on listed heritage items, please see Selwyn Heritage Fund

-What can I do with my protected tree?
+What can I do with my notable tree?

 You can use your protected tree and the space around it provided that the tree, including its root system is not damaged.
-A resource consent may be needed before any proposed activity on your tree can be carried out.
+A resource consent may be needed under either or both the Operative and Proposed District Plans before any proposed activity on your tree can be carried out.

 What should I do if I think a protected tree has become hazardous?

 Please contact us if you think a protected tree is potentially hazardous so we can arrange for a qualified specialist to conduct an assessment of the tree, before yourself or anyone else takes further action.

 If you see overhead power lines affecting a protected tree please contact us immediately.

 If you see sparks or suspect the tree has voltage affecting it please phone Orion (your power supplier) immediately.